PileupWorkshop/2014PileupWorkshop/README.md

 2014PileupWorkshop
 ==================

-This repository, currently under development, contains shared software for the [CERN Pileup Workshop](https://indico.cern.ch/event/306155/) in May 2014.
+This repository contains shared software for the [CERN Pileup Workshop](https://indico.cern.ch/event/306155/) in May 2014.